Leighann Lord: Career

 After college, Lord worked for five years in corporate communications for Chemical Bank, but retained an interest in show business, and eventually started performing at stand-up comedy clubs.

 She has performed stand-up on Lifetime's "Girls Night Out," HBO's "Def Comedy Jam" and Comedy Central's "Premium Blend", and she won the "Hilarious Housewives Contest" on ABC's "The View."
 She cites as comedic influences including George Carlin, Marsha Warfield, Carol Burnett and Bertice Berry.

 In addition to performing her own material, Lord was a writer for The Chris Rock Show and writes the syndicated humor column "The Urban Erma".

 In February 2015, Lord featured on Star Talk Radio with Neil deGrasse Tyson in the episode "From Warp Drives to Cloaking Devices: Star Trek Cosmic Queries Sunday".

 Lord is associated with African Americans for Humanism, which ran a 2012 media campaign including billboards depicting Lord and other contemporary activists and organizers alongside historically prominent African American humanists Zora Neale Hurston, Langston Hughes, and Frederick Douglass.
+The American Humanist Association awarded her the Humanist Arts Award in 2019.

 Lord was the emcee at the 2019 skeptical convention, CSICon, in Las Vegas, Nevada.
 She used her "light touch" to ask "provocative questions like 'What if Adam was made from Eve's rib?'"